joshjryan/sleep-timer/README.md

 # sleep-timer
 A poor man's sleep timer for Jellyfin

+This is just a small side-project, with a lot of room for improvement.
+Feel free to submit Pull Requests.

 ## Summary
 Becasue most Jellyfin clients do not have a "Still Watching?" feature, I created a work-around.
 This app leverages events from the official Jellyfin Webhook Plugin to count the number of episodes that any user has played on a specific device.
 If more than 3 episodes have been played with less than one hour between start times, this will automatically stop playback of the fourth one.